Board of Directors' Bios

 Previously, she was instrumental in the execution of a comprehensive study of the lives of American playwrights and the production of new American Plays.
 The study culminated in Outrageous Fortune: The Life and Times of the New American Play written by Todd London with Ben Pesner and Zannie Giraud Voss, published in 2009.
 Ms. Bailey was a key member of the team that designed and realized the award winning new TKTS booth in Duffy Square.
 Prior to her appointment at TDF, she had a nearly 20-year association with Manhattan Theatre Club.
 Ms. Bailey is an Adjunct Professor at the School of the Arts, Columbia University, and is a member of the boards of the Times Square Alliance and the Non Profit Coordinating Committee.
 She has served two terms on the Tony Awards Nominating Committee.
 Ms. Bailey received a B.A. in history from Yale College.

-- Richard Burns, Esq., Vice Chair; Johnson Family Foundation
+- Richard Burns, Johnson Family Foundation

 is a non-profit management consultant who has served as Interim Executive Director of the Johnson Family Foundation, the North Star Fund, PENCIL, The Funding Exchange, Funders for LGBTQ Issues and the Stonewall Community Foundation.

 He was previously the Chief Operating Officer of the Arcus Foundation and was Executive Director of the Lesbian, Gay, Bisexual & Transgender Community Center in New York City for 22 years, from 1986 to 2009.
-Richard serves on the boards of directors of the Proteus Fund, the New York City AIDS Memorial Park and is a member of the Selection Committee of the New York Community Trust Nonprofit Excellence Awards.
+Richard serves on the boards of directors of the Proteus Fund, the New York City AIDS Memorial Park and has served as a member of the Selection Committee of the New York Community Trust Nonprofit Excellence Awards.
 He serves on the Advisory Board of the Center for HIV Law & Policy.
 He served as president of the founding board of directors of GLAD in Boston from 1978 through 1986, was co-chair of the board of Centerlink and is an alumnus of the board of directors of Lambda Legal.
 Richard is a graduate of Hamilton College and Northeastern University School of Law.

 - Gregory Cohen, Cause Effective